 People should also consider long-term care.
 Medicaid covers most nursing home stays after a person has already exhausted her resources.
 Paying for nursing home care could drain a person’s assets unless a plan is in place.

-Contact our estate planning attorneys in Orange, California, for more information.
+Issues to consider when thinking about an estate plan.
+Many people who work hard for their money want their children to do the same Contact our estate planning attorneys in Orange, California, for more information.
 You may reach us by calling (714) 459-5481 or by filling out an online contact form.